Chapter 2: Polynomials

 Derive the formula for the curved surface area and total surface area of the frustum of cone.

 Derive the formula for the volume of the frustum of a cone.

 NCERT Mathematics Class 10

 NCERT solutions for Class 10 Mathematics chapter 13 - Surface Areas and Volumes

-NCERT solutions for Class 10 Mathematics chapter 13 (Surface Areas and Volumes) include all questions with solution and detail explanation from Mathematics Textbook for Class 10.
+NCERT solutions for Class 10 Maths chapter 13 (Surface Areas and Volumes) include all questions with solution and detail explanation.
 This will clear students doubts about any question and improve application skills while preparing for board exams.
 The detailed, step-by-step solutions will help you understand the concepts better and clear your confusions, if any.
-Shaalaa.com has created the CBSE Mathematics Textbook for Class 10 solutions in a manner that help students grasp basic concepts better and faster.
+Shaalaa.com has the CBSE Mathematics Textbook for Class 10 solutions in a manner that help students grasp basic concepts better and faster.

 Concepts covered in Class 10 Mathematics chapter 13 Surface Areas and Volumes are Volume of a Combination of Solids, Surface Area of a Combination of Solids, Conversion of Solid from One Shape to Another, Frustum of a Cone, Introduction of Surface Areas and Volumes, Surface Areas and Volumes Examples and Solutions.

-Using NCERT solutions for Class 10 Mathematics by students are an easy way to prepare for the exams, as they involve solutions arranged chapter-wise also page wise.
+Using NCERT Class 10 solutions Surface Areas and Volumes exercise by students are an easy way to prepare for the exams, as they involve solutions arranged chapter-wise also page wise.
 The questions involved in NCERT Solutions are important questions that can be asked in the final exam.
 Maximum students of CBSE Class 10 prefer NCERT Textbook Solutions to score more in exam.

-Get the free view of Class 10 Mathematics chapter 13 Surface Areas and Volumes and can use shaalaa.com to keep it handy for your exam preparation
+Get the free view of chapter 13 Surface Areas and Volumes Class 10 extra questions for Maths and can use shaalaa.com to keep it handy for your exam preparation